mavend/octoboard/README.md

 Sometimes you may want to run parts of application on their own.
 You can do this like this:

-- Run firebase emulators with `npx firebase emulators:start`.
+- Run firebase emulators with `npm run start:firebase`.
 - Run react dev server with `npm run start:client`.
-- Run game server with: `node -r esm src/server.js`.
+- Run game server with: `npm run start:server`.
 - Run storybook wiht: `npm run start:storybook`.

 ## Note